thefiredragon/MacOS-XPS-9500-4K-OpenCore/README.md

 # MacOS-XPS-9500-4K-OpenCore
-macOS Big Sur on Dell XPS 9500 year 2020
+macOS Monterey on Dell XPS 9500 year 2020

 # Some Notes
 First thanks to the other Repositorys here on github from @zachs78 and @robotblox